jackmford/jackmford/README.md

 🔍 Currently Into

-Building LLM enhanced applications for observability data, random productivity use cases, and enhancing my digital ecosystem with fun scripting.
+Building LLM enhanced applications for observability data, random productivity use cases, and enhancing my digital ecosystem with scripting.

-📞 Let’s Connect!

 [LinkedIn](https://www.linkedin.com/in/jackmitchellfordyce/)

-🚀 Cheers!
 <!---
 jackmford/jackmford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.